1And he entered and was passing through Jericho.

 21for I was afraid of you because you are a tough man to deal with.
 You take up that what you have not laid down, and reap what you did not sow.’

-22He says to him, ‘Out of your own mouth I will judge you, you wicked servant.
+22He said to him, ‘Out of your own mouth I will judge you, you wicked servant.
 You knew that I am a tough man to deal with, taking up what I did not lay down, and reaping what I did not sow.

 23Then why did you not give my money to the bank, and I, when I came, could have collected it with interest?’